-Press the MODE button to select energy source.
-There are three settings: LP (Gas Mode) - Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas.
-AC (Electric Mode) - Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.

-AU (Automatic Mode) - Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
-If electricity is lost, it will automatically switch over to LP gas operation if gas is available.
+- Gas-Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas. - Auto- Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
+If electricity is lost, it will automatically switch over to Gas operation if gas is available.